Overview

 MANISH ARORA

-A leading Indian designer, Manish Arora’s vibrant pink and gold designs have been worn on international runways and by global celebrities including Katy Perry, Rihanna and Aishwarya Rai.
+A leading Indian designer, Manish Arora’s vibrant pink and gold designs have been worn on international runways and by global celebrities including Rihanna, Katy Perry, and Aishwarya Rai.
 The first Indian to show at Paris Fashion Week and enter Chambre Syndicale du Prêt-à-Porter des Couturiers, Arora was the former creative director of Paco Rabanne.
 In 2016, he received the Chevalier de la Légion d’Honneur.
-Recently, he designed ABBA’s virtual tour costumes.
+Recently, he designed ABBA’s ‘Voyage’ virtual concert costumes.

 PETER LEE